StefanieD/symfony-docker-skeleton/README.md

 ## Setup Steps

 ### 1. Change docker-composer file for debugging with XDebug
-Change value of `XDEBUG_CONFIG` and `PHP_IDE_CONFIG`
+Change the values of `XDEBUG_CONFIG` and `PHP_IDE_CONFIG`

-You can get your hostname from terminal
-You'll need it for debugging with x-debug
+You can get your hostname from the console.
+You'll need it for set up remote debugging with XDebug.

 For `PHP_IDE_CONFIG` choose a project name.
 This will be the name for you PHP Debug Server (Setting in PHPSTORM)

-Adapt `PHP_XDEBUG_REMOTE_PORT`.I use 9999 as remote port.
-You need to change the debuggin port in PHPSTORM settings as well.
+Adapt `PHP_XDEBUG_REMOTE_PORT`.
+I use 9999 as remote port.
+You need to change the debugging port in PHPSTORM settings as well.

 ### 2. Copy your project to the project folder